 And the glory of Your people Israel."

-Obviously, Simeon was a devout man of God having a close and intimate relationship with His heavenly Father.
-Being a mere man, however, he also had opportunity to miss God.
-What would have happened if he had not heard and obeyed the voice of the Holy Spirit on this particular day?
+Obviously, Simeon was a devout man of God having a close and intimate relationship with his heavenly Father.
+However, being human he also had opportunity to miss God.
+What would’ve happened if he had not heard and obeyed the voice of Holy Spirit on this particular day?

-The Word states very clearly that the Spirit led him to the temple for such a time.
-Like all of us, Simeon had a choice to listen and obey or to disregard and ignore.
+The Word states very clearly the Spirit led him to the temple for such a time.
+Like all of us, Simeon had a choice to listen and obey or to ignore and disregard.
 The latter would have been tragic as he would have missed the most tremendous and glorious event of his life.
 Praise God, he was true to his namesake; he heard and obeyed the voice of the Spirit.

-How many Kairos moments pass us by each day because we have not taken the time to listen to the voice of the Holy Spirit?
-How many opportunities come and go because we have not obeyed what the Spirit has instructed us?
+Each day, how many kairos moments pass us by because we haven’t taken time to listen for the voice of Holy Spirit?
+How many opportunities come and go because we haven’t obeyed what the Spirit has instructed?

 Let us all be led by the Spirit....

-Lord Jesus, I do not want to miss out on anything!
-I know You are speaking all of the time and the precious Holy Spirit continually beacons me to listen and obey.
-I want all of my steps ordered by Your sovereign direction.
-I pray that I will recognize each Kairos moment and opportunity that comes my way.
-I yield to Your will in my life and pray that each step I take brings You glory.
-As I follow in Your footsteps, I expect to see Your Word and promise fulfilled in my life today.
+Lord Jesus, I don’t ever want to miss out on anything!
+I know You are speaking all the time and precious Holy Spirit continually beckons me to listen and obey.
+I want all my steps ordered by Your sovereign direction.
+I pray to always recognize each kairos moment and opportunity that comes my way.
+I yield to Your will in my life and for each step I take to bring glory to your name.
+Today as I follow in Your footsteps, I expect to see Your Word and promise fulfilled in my life!
 Amen.